 Water Serpents and a Nazi controversy

-When the Nazis invaded Austria in 1938, Judy Steiner, who was Jewish, fled the country and sought asylum in Portugal.
-Her art collection was seized by the Nazis, who were confiscating all the Klimts they could find.
+When the Nazis invaded Austria in 1938, Judy Steiner, who was Jewish, fled the country.
+She sought asylum in Portugal.
+Meanwhile, her art collection was seized by the Nazis, who were confiscating all the Klimts they could find.

 The painting ended up in the hands of Nazi propagandist and filmmaker Gustav Ucicky.
 And when he died in 1961, his collection went to his widow, Ursula.